ld32/SmartSlurm/README.md

     sbatch --mem 2G -t 2:0:0 --wrap="useSomeMemTimeNoInput.sh $i"
 done

-# After the 3 jobs finish, auto adjust memory and run-time so that 90% jobs can finish successfully
+# After the 3 jobs finish, when submitting more jobs, ssbatch auto adjusts memory and run-time so that 90% jobs can finish successfully
 # Notice: Slurm will submit five jobs to short partition, and reserved 19M memory and 7 minute run-time
 sbatch --mem 2G -t 2:0:0 --mem 2G --wrap="useSomeMemTimeNoInput.sh 1"